IsakSundeSingh/rust-concurrency-workshop/README.md

 Imagine we're doing a computationally heavy processing problem.
 We have a function `compute` that accepts some `Data` and spits out a `ComputationResult`.
 The load is non-constant depending on `Data`, e.g. `data_1` may take shorter to compute than `data_2`, as it tends to do in reality as well.

 Use threads to parallelize the computation of the data and speed up the overall runtime in wall-clock time (fewer seconds is better).
-Implement the function `parallel_calculate` which will be compared to the `serial_calculate` in the tests.
+Implement the function `parallel_calculate` in [part-5/src/lib.rs](./part-5/src/lib.rs) which will be compared to the `serial_calculate` in the tests.
 The tests pass when `parallel_calculate` executes quicker than `serial_calculate` and provides the same results.

 > [!TIP]
 > Running the program also outputs how fast the two versions are compared to each other.